olincollege/space_attackers/README.md

 # File Structure
-Our file structure consists of five major files and image assets
+Our file structure consists of five major files and imagdise assets
 * `mainClass.py` : This file runs the game
 * `player.py`   :This file contains the player Class
 * `score.py`    : This file contains the score Class